Advice on Choosing Backpacker Accommodations in Tonga

 - Shared bathroom with a shower, sink and toilet

-Facilities & Services That Only Some Backpackers Have
+Facilities and Services that Only Some Backpackers Have

 - Free daily breakfast